Amex Platinum Benefits: What To Do After Getting Your Card

 This is the newest perk, and it just adds to the card’s value.
 A few weeks back, the American Express Platinum card rolled out $100 in credits on Saks Fifth Avenue purchases each calendar year.
 It’s divvied up into two, $50 credits.

 The first credit is available through June, while the second becomes available in July through the end of the year.
-Unused credits don’t roll over, so remember to use them quick.
+Unused credits don’t roll over, so remember to use them or lose them.
 It appears that gift cards do not qualify to get reimbursed.
 After activating the credit through your Benefits tab, the credit should automatically apply.

 Car Rental Status with Hertz, Avis & National